 The internet has opened a world of financial advice to us.
 Even better, we can get a lot of it from social networks.
 You can ask your Twitter followers for advice; a dozen answers to a question are just a Facebook Group away; and there’s a subreddit for, it seems, literally everything.

-But Reddit is being manipulated by financial services firms so that users see what the companies want them to see.
+But Forbes reported that Reddit is being manipulated by financial services firms so that users see what the companies want them to see.
 If the personal finance advice you’re seeking is being paid for, it could have long-term effects on the way you handle your money.

 Reddit manipulation leads to misinformation